 The Star-Spangled Banner is one of the most iconic songs in the United States.
 As the national anthem, it’s played at sports events, schools, military bases and other locations.
-Even if you’re familiar with its lyrics, though, there are probably some things you don’t know about The Star-Spangled Lawyer.
+Even if you’re familiar with its lyrics, though, there are probably some things you don’t know about The Star-Spangled Banner.

 #1) It Was Written By a Lawyer

 You might be surprised to learn that The Star-Spangled Banner was written by a lawyer.
 In 1814, American lawyer Francis Scott Key wrote The Star-Spangled Banner after observing a battle between British ships and the Continental Army during the Battle of Baltimore.

 #2) It’s Named After the American Flag

 The Star-Spangled Banner, of course, is a direct reference to the American Flag.
 During the Battle of Baltimore, Key watched as the American flag flew triumphantly amidst the massive volley of cannonballs.
 Key was actually taken hostage aboard a British ship.
 From the ship, he was able to watch as Fort McHenry came under siege.

 #3) It Was Originally Called The Defense of Fort McHenry

 Before it was known as The Star-Spangled Banner, the song was called The Defense of Fort McHenry.
 Key originally chose this name because of Fort McHenry’s significance during the Battle of Baltimore.
 However, he later renamed the song to The Star-Spangled Banner so that it better reflected the American flag.
 Since then, the song has been universally known as The Star-Spangled Banner.

 #4) President Wilson Declared the Military to Play It